Makayla12345678/WorldBallet/memory-bank/progress.md

 - ✅ Boston Ballet scraper and page

 ### Enhanced Features
+- ✅ Calendar view for performances across all companies
+- ✅ Basic filtering for performances by company
 - ❌ Advanced filtering for performances
 - ❌ Search functionality
 - ❌ Performance detail pages